 Daily adoration before the Blessed Sacrament from 12:00 – 5:00 P.M.
 Many who participate are members of the Society of St. Clare.
 They pray for our community, parishioners, vocations and deceased members.
-Contact the Parish Office, (812) 490-1000
+Please sign up or come anytime to spend time with our Lord.
+Contact the Parish Office with any questions, (812) 490-1000

 Cursillo - Little Course in Christianity